4d-for-ios-sdk/Mobile-Device-Management-Protocol-Reference/markdown/3-MDM_Protocol/3-MDM_Protocol.md

 In iOS 5 or later, this command allows the server to set settings on the device.
 These settings take effect on a one-time basis.
 The user may still be able to change the settings at a later time.
 This command requires the Apply Settings right.

-The OS X MDM client does not support managing settings.
+The macOS MDM client does not support managing settings.

 |Key|Type|Content|